 I’ve read many customers emails of all kinds of different set ups to keep dogs out of their litter boxes… the most common one is; putting the litter pan in the bath tub of the second bathroom, and then putting a chain on the door, to keep it from opening too wide, so the dog can’t get in.
 Okay, you lose the use of your second bathroom and then you have to fight your way in to clean the litter box.
 Yea, right.

 I have a better idea… the easiest way to keep your dog from eating cat poop is to remove the opportunity.
-You need a dog proof litter box… Out of Sight, is out of mind.
+You need the best dog proof litter box… Out of Sight Litter Box is out of sight, out of mind.
 Because cats have more agility and flexibility than dogs, my patented cabinet design keeps the cat litter box out of reach of most mischievous dogs as well as inquisitive children.
 With the litter box located on the second shelf, most dogs can not bend to get up there.
 Problem solved.
 Go kiss your dog!
 Plus, you get all the other benefits of the Out of Sight Litter Box cabinet design.

 * I use the word "stop(s)" to describe the difference (before to after) that my Out of Sight Litter Box will have on your litter tracking issues.